mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 > Clear-eyed patchrobed monks shouldn’t take it lightly.

-...
-According to Engo Zen Master, hard practice, human suffering, is unsentimental.
-It’s just something you should deal with as something sentimental.
-So if you talk about your practice to a sad man, well you can cry with each other, you can shake hands – but this is nothing but sentiment.
+According to Engo Zen Master, hard practice, human suffering, is unsentimental, not something you should deal with as sentimental.
+If you talk about your practice to a sad man, well you can cry with each other, you can shake hands – but this is nothing but the sentimental.
 Patchrobed monks should have clear eyes.
-Sun Face Buddha, Moon Face Buddha: that’s just simple manifestation, revealing Baso Zen Master himself as a whole.
-Behind this, there are many, many thousand times of hard practice; but it doesn’t show.
+Sun Face Buddha, Moon Face Buddha: that’s just simple manifestation, revealing himself, Baso Zen Master, as a whole.
+Behind this, there are many, many thousand times of hard practice, but it doesn’t show.

 How can Baso speak of this?
 To whom?
 Sad people?
 Well, maybe they’d understand.
 But even if somebody understands “Sun Face Buddha, Moon Face Buddha” – who dies?
-Baso Zen Master dies, not the person who understands “Sun Face Buddha, Moon Face Buddha.”
-So that’s why, “To whom would you speak of this?”

-So finally what you have to do is, you should have clear eyes.
-Who dies?
+Baso Zen Master dies, not the person who understands “Sun Face Buddha, Moon Face Buddha”.
+So that’s why [Engo Zen Master asks], “to whom would you speak of this?”
+Finally what you have to do is, you should have clear eyes. *Who* dies?

-##### 51:26

-[Enlightenment](glossary#enlightenment), in the United States mostly – sometimes I feel in the United States, Buddhism is still staying in the realm of [Sāvakabuddha](glossary#sāvakabuddha).
-Do you know Sāvakabuddha?
-Sāvakabuddha means a [buddha](glossary#buddha) who attains enlightenment through listening to the Buddha’s teaching.
+Sometimes I feel in the United States, Buddhism is still staying in the realm of [Śrāvakabuddha](glossary#śrāvakabuddha).
+Do you know śrāvakabuddha? Śrāvakabuddha means a [buddha](glossary#buddha) who attains enlightenment through listening to the Buddha’s teaching.
 Lots of people are interested in listening to Buddha’s teaching, and in enlightenment.
 It’s not good enough, because it doesn’t work in your daily living.
 Of course you can attain enlightenment intellectually by listening to Buddha.
-But, why is it that a Bodhisattva has to practice a thousand years continually – *why*?
+But, why is it that a Bodhisattva has to practice a thousand years continually? *Why*?
 Because it’s not simple to practice your enlightenment in daily living.
 It’s not so simple.

 Even though you understand Sun Face Buddha, Moon Face Buddha through your practice – who dies? *You* die.
 When the time comes, *you* have to die.
 You’re really confused: “I am talking about my understanding of Sun Face Buddha, Moon Face Buddha.”
 Of course, but there is no proof.
 “Katagiri, can *you* die as a Sun Face Buddha, Moon Face Buddha?”
 There is no proof.
-I can say, “Yes, I can die” – or “No.” Yes or no, there is nothing to say.
+I can say, “Yes, I can die,” or “No.” Yes or no, [there is] nothing to say.
 Finally, we have to learn death exactly from death directly.

-That’s why yesterday I told you, ‘all beings’ are all beings connected with each of us individually.
-If there is something else apart from you, it cannot be called ‘all beings’.
-Whatever it is, ‘all beings’ are really something closely connected with you; that is what is called ‘all beings’.
-But simultaneously, it’s not real ‘all beings’, because they are beings seen from each of us individually.
+That’s why yesterday I told you, “all beings” are all beings connected with each of us individually.
+If there is something else apart from you, it cannot be called “all beings.”
+Whatever it is, “all beings” are really something closely connected with you; that is what is called “all beings”.
+But simultaneously, it’s not real “all beings,” because they are beings seen from each of us individually.
 It’s not all beings.
-Finally, we have to learn ‘all beings’ through ‘all beings’ themselves; that means, through your individual understanding of ‘all beings’ connected with you.
+Finally, we have to learn all beings through all beings themselves; that means, through your individual understanding of all beings, connected with you.

-In other words, I told you yesterday: when you have to talk, talk is one of the ‘all beings’; nothing but ‘all beings’.
-This talk is something connected with you.
-So completely speaking, you have to study; at that time, this talk becomes ‘all beings’ connected with you.
+In other words, I told you yesterday: when you have to talk, talk is one of the “all beings,” nothing but “all beings.”
+This [talk] is something connected with you.
+So you have to study, completely [study]; at that time, this talk becomes all beings connected with you.
 And then, is this enough?
 You [just] have to learn about the talk?
 No way.
-Next: forget it.
+Next, forget it.
 All you have to do is sit down and talk.
-When you talk, exactly you can learn a talk directly from the talk.
-You cannot talk [of the] talk; [you cannot] speak of the talk to you.
+When you talk, you can exactly learn a talk from the talk directly.
+You cannot speak of the talk to you.
 This is really important for us.

-...
 Even though you attain enlightenment, it is not enough, because it must be something *alive* in each of us, individually.
 At that time, it is called enlightenment.
 So enlightenment is what?
 Enlightenment is really your life, which is alive day after day.
 It’s really [close].
 That is enlightenment.

-In order to do this, we have to have clear eyes.
+In order to [see] this, we have to have clear eyes.
 Dogen really emphasizes that point.

 ##### 56:30

-After “clear eyed patch-robed monks shouldn’t take it lightly”, this is the last verse [comment], which in English says:
+After “clear eyed patch-robed monks shouldn’t take it lightly,” this is the last [comment on the verse], which in English says:

 >> You must be even more thoroughgoing.
 Bah!

 *[There is some crosstalk about ‘bah’ as an exclamation.]*

 “You must be even more thoroughgoing.”
-That means, Setchō Zen Master says, you should have clear eyes.
+Setchō Zen Master says, you should have clear eyes.
 Whatever you experience – [enlightenment](glossary#enlightenment), delusion, whatever – it doesn’t make sense, so finally you should have clear eyes in order to make it alive in your daily living.
-And then, Engo says, you must be even more thoroughgoing.
-Watch out!
+And then Engo says, “You must be even more thoroughgoing.
+Watch out, Setchō!”
 What is that?
 Nothing to say.
 “Bah!”
 Forget it.
 All you have to do is: Sun Face Buddha, Moon Face Buddha.
 When the time comes to die, just to die.
-No extra excitement, no extra sadness or pleasure – nothing; just *there*.
-That is ‘Bah’.
-Do you understand?
+No extra excitement, no extra sadness or pleasure.
+Nothing; just *there*.
+That is “Bah!”

 Because Engo cannot say, “What do you mean by, ‘You must be even more thoroughgoing’?”
 If you have clear eyes, after attaining enlightenment, after understanding Sun Face Buddha, Moon Face Buddha – what do you mean?
 Nothing to say.

-Well, according to my words, “keep your mouth shut and just do your best.”
+Well, according to my words, “Keep your mouth shut and just do your best.”

-##### 59:12

 >> Fall back three thousand miles.

 This is more than simply “keep your mouth shut, just do your best with wholeheartedness and compassion”; this is really going back three thousand miles.
 That means it’s very hard to reach.
 The words are simple: keep your mouth shut, and just do your best with compassion and wholeheartedness.
 Simple words.
-But for us, it’s really going back 3,000 miles: it’s far away.
+But for us, it’s really going back 3,000 miles.
+It’s far away.

 That’s why we have to practice, we have to go to the Blue Dragon’s cave to get the jewel.
 How many times?
 We don’t know how many times.